 What's On Exhibitions Raphael: Prince Albert's Passion Image banner: Detail of Raphael, (1483-1520), Christ’s Charge to Peter, c.1514, offset from a drawing in red chalk over stylus.
 Royal Collection Trust © Her Majesty Queen Elizabeth II 2020 2020 marks the 500th anniversary of the death of Raphael and to commemorate this significant event, exhibitions are being staged around the world to celebrate one of the greatest artists of the Italian Renaissance.
 The Lightbox is the only gallery in the UK to be mounting an exhibition about Raphael in 2020.
 The exhibition relays the fascinating story of Prince Albert’s passion for Raphael and his creation of the Raphael Collection at Windsor Castle.
 It reveals how Raphael caught the imagination of the Prince Consort, who embarked on a pioneering research-based project into the work of the Renaissance master, making copies of his work using the newest technology available - photography.
-The exhibition will reveal 500 years of reproductive techniques used to emulate Raphael's work, not only in photography, but also in a variety of mediums including engravings, original wood-block printing and lithography.
-The Raphael drawings from the Royal Collection are at the heart of the exhibition and several of them will be shown in a specially-designed space.
+The exhibition will reveal 500 years of reproductive techniques used to emulate Raphael's work, not only in photography but also in a variety of mediums including engravings, original wood-block printing, and lithography.
+The Raphael drawings from the Royal Collection are at the heart of the exhibition and several of them are shown in a specially-designed space.
 Most of the drawings included in the display were made in preparation for major commissions, but they are important as individual works of art and reveal the artist’s working methods.
-3 October 2020 – 31 January 2021£7.50 Day Pass • Lightbox Members Free • Under 21s Free This exhibition is kindly sponsored by V4 Wood Flooring.
+3 October 2020 – 31 January 2021£7.50 Day Pass • Lightbox Members Free • Under 21s Free Exhibition reopening 3 December 2020.
+Pre-book your Main and Upper Gallery tickets here.
+This exhibition is kindly sponsored by V4 Wood Flooring.